 #14.
 Killarney National Park

 A visit to the Killarney National Park is a must, if you’re in Killarney, with the focal point of the National Park for visitors being Muckross House and Gardens.
 Tour the house, or explore the beautiful gardens, step back into the past on Muckross Traditional Farms, stop off at the petting farm, or picnic and play in the Woodland Play Area.
-Torc waterfall is nearby.
+Torc Waterfall is also nearby.

 #15.
-Find some Fairies
+Find Some Fairies

 There are two magical fairy trails to be found in Kerry.